-TB test: students from certain countries need to have a valid TB test before they can apply for a Tier 4 visa.
+TB test: students from certain countries need to have a valid TB test before they can apply for a Student Route visa.
 Please visit: check whether you need a TB test which also lists approved test clinics where you can have the test.

-Once you have collected together all the documents and evidence you need for your Tier 4 visa, as set out above, you can apply online.
+Once you have collected together all the documents and evidence you need for your Student Route visa, as set out above, you can apply online.